JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

 - __Game page__

-  - The home page includes a picture and information about me and my journey towards being a Fullstack Developer.
+  - The home page includes a picture of ships and sails in the background complete with  gamewindow's and grids.
-   - The aim is to be engaging and give them a good sense of what I want to accomplish, both now and in the future.
+   - The aim is to give the user a positive experience while playing the game.

 ![Home Page](https://github.com/JohanABlomqvist/Blackbeard-s-Revenge-PP2/blob/d822e8b2d47dacdf278c6456b83c034cf0585967/assets/images/game-board.PNG)